mateiandrei27/Coffee-Shop-Business-Analysis/README.md

 # Coffee-Shop-Business-Analysis
 ## Project Overview ##
+I cleaned and formatted the dataset, added new columns such as revenue, month, and hour, and prepared it for analysis.
+Then, I built multiple pivot tables and designed a dashboard with a slicer to filter data by location.

 This project analyzes transaction and revenue data from a coffee shop business to identify trends, customer behaviors, and provide data-driven recommendations.
 The goal is to enhance sales, optimize product offerings, and improve customer engagement.

 ## Data Overview ##